PrR3D/WeatherApp/README.md

 # 🌦️ Weather App
-This is a weather app that allows you to check the current weather conditions for any city you choose.
+This is a weather app that allows you to check the current weather conditions (using OpenWeatherMap API) for any city you choose.
 Built with a focus on simplicity and accuracy, it fetches real-time data and presents it in a clear and user-friendly interface.

 ## 🔹 Key Features:
 ### ☀ Live Weather Updates